deaceda/ec327_kittisplat/README.md

 Once your data is prepared and masked, you can start the 3D Gaussian Splatting optimizer.

 1. In Google Colab, open **`main_notebook.ipynb`**.
 2. Ensure your hardware accelerator is set to GPU (*Runtime > Change runtime type > Hardware accelerator: GPU*).
+During out runs, we used an L4 and finished training in approximately twenty minuntes.
 3. Run the cells sequentially.

 **What the notebook does:**